-1. PURPOSE AND SCOPE
+1. PURPOSE

-1.1.
-The purpose of this global technical regulation is to bring about an improvement in the construction of certain parts of the front of vehicles which have been identified as causing injury when in collision with a pedestrian or other vulnerable road user.
+- 1.1.
+The purpose of this global technical regulation is to bring about an improvement in the construction of certain parts of the front of vehicles which have been identified as causing injury when in collision with a pedestrian or other vulnerable road user. - 1.2.
 The vehicles to be tested under the regulation are representative of the majority of vehicles in circulation in the urban environment, where there is a greater potential for collision with pedestrians and other vulnerable road users, and include passenger cars, vans and light trucks.

-2. APPLICATION
+2. APPLICATION / SCOPE

-This global technical regulation (gtr) shall apply to the frontal surfaces of power driven vehicles of category 1-1 [with a gross vehicle mass exceeding 0.5 tonnes but not exceeding 2.5 tonnes], and of category 2 [with a gross vehicle mass exceeding 0.5 tonnes but not exceeding 2.5 tonnes], which forward of the A-pillars have the same general structure and shape as a pre-existing category 1-1 vehicle.
-All definitions of Special Resolution No. 1 (S.R.1) shall apply as necessary.
+2.1.
+This global technical regulation (gtr) shall apply to the frontal surfaces of power driven vehicles of category 1-1 with a gross vehicle mass exceeding 500 kg; and of category 1-2 with a gross vehicle mass exceeding 500 kg but not exceeding 4,500 kg; and of category 2 with a gross vehicle mass exceeding 500 kg but not exceeding 4,500 kg 1/.
+However, power driven vehicles of category 1-2 and category 2, where the distance, measured longitudinally on a horizontal plane, between the transverse centre line of the front axle and the R-point of the driver's seat is less than 1,000 mm, are exempt from the requirements of this regulation.
+All definitions of Special Resolution No. 1 shall apply as necessary.